OfficeDev/office-js-docs-pr/docs/excel/performance.md

 ## Update all cells in a range

-When you need to update all cells in a range with the same value or property, it can be slow to do this using a 2-dimensional array that repeatedly specifies the same value, since that approach requires Excel to iterate over all of the cells in the range to set each one separately.
+When you need to update all cells in a range with the same value or property, it can be slow to do this via a 2-dimensional array that repeatedly specifies the same value, since that approach requires Excel to iterate over all of the cells in the range to set each one separately.
 Excel has a more efficient way to update all the cells in a range with the same value or property.

 If you need to apply the same value, the same number format, or the same formula to a range of cells, it's more efficient to specify a single value instead of an array of values.
 Doing so will significantly improve performance.
 For a code sample that shows this approach in action, see [Core concepts - Update all cells in a range](excel-add-ins-core-concepts.md#update-all-cells-in-a-range).

-A common scenario where can apply this approach is when setting different number formats on different columns in a worksheet.
+A common scenario where this approach can be applied is when setting different number formats on different columns in a worksheet.
 In this case, you can simply iterate through the columns and set the number format on each column with a single value.
 Handle each column as a range, as shown in the [Update all cells in a range](excel-add-ins-core-concepts.md#update-all-cells-in-a-range) code sample.

 > [!NOTE]
 > If you're using TypeScript, you will notice a compile error saying that a single value cannot be set to a 2D array.
-This is unavoidable since the values *are* a 2D array when retrieveing the properties, and TypeScript does not allow different setter vs getter types.
+This is unavoidable since the values *are* a 2D array when retrieveing the properties, and typescript does not allow different setter vs getter types.
 However, a simple workaround is to set the values with a `as any` suffix, e.g., `range.values = "hello world" as any`.

 ## Importing data into tables

 When trying to import a huge amount of data directly into a [Table](https://dev.office.com/reference/add-ins/excel/table) object directly (for example, by using `TableRowCollection.add()`), you might experience slow performance.
-If you're trying to add a new table, you should fill in the data first by setting `range.values`, and then call `worksheet.tables.add()` to create a table over the range.
+If you are trying to add a new table, you should fill in the data first by setting `range.values`, and then call `worksheet.tables.add()` to create a table over the range.
 If you are trying to write data into an existing table, write the data into a range object via `table.getDataBodyRange()`, and the table will expand automatically.

-The following code sample is an example of this approach:
+Here is an example of this approach:

 ```js
 Excel.run(async (ctx) => {